Green Star® Business Program

-Green Star assisted countless companies and organizations this past year, saving thousands of dollars through energy costs and tens of thousands of pounds of C02 from our atmosphere.
-Over 200 companies currently participate in the Green Star program.
+Green Star® assisted countless companies and organizations this past year, saving thousands of dollars through energy costs and tens of thousands of pounds of carbon dioxide from our atmosphere.
+Over 100 companies currently participate in the Green Star® program.
 A list of companies and organizations participating in the program can be found here.
-Eleven companies made the commitment for 2017 to sign up for the program, or re-certify their program through Green Star.
+Ten companies made the commitment in 2018 to sign up for the program or renew their certification:

-These companies have made the commitment to follow Green Star standard guidelines in their business.
-The Green Star award focuses on all aspects of operations, which includes examining all waste streams including:
+These companies have made the commitment to follow Green Star® standard guidelines in their business.
+The Green Star® Award focuses on all aspects of operations and examine all waste streams, including:

 - Solid Waste

 - Hazardous Waste